raspberrypilearning/visualising-sorting-with-python/lesson-6/lesson.md

 ### All students are able to

-- Describe the basic workings of the Quicksort algorithm
+- Describe the basic workings of the quicksort algorithm

 ### Most students are able to

-- Implement a Quicksort algorithm in Python
+- Implement a quicksort algorithm in Python
-- Describe in detail the mechanics of the Quicksort algorithm
+- Describe the mechanics of the quicksort algorithm in detail

 ### Some students are able to

-- Critically analyse the performance of the algorithm and identify it's weaknesses
+- Critically analyse the performance of the algorithm and identify its weaknesses

-## Lesson Summary
+## Lesson summary

-- In this lesson students will implement the Quicksort algorithm.
+- In this lesson students will implement the quicksort algorithm
-- This uses **quicksort in place** which can be a little more confusing than a quicksort where additional lists are created.
+- This uses **quicksort in place**, which can be a little more confusing than a quicksort where additional lists are created

 ## Starter

-- Ask students for a quick reminder as to what is meant by recursion.
+- Ask students for a quick reminder as to what is meant by recursion
-- Ask if they can possibly think of a single operation that could be applied to a list that might eventually allow it to be sorted.
+- Ask if they can think of a single operation that could be applied to a list that might eventually allow it to be sorted

 ## Main development

 - Students can work through the worksheet to implement a quicksort algorithm
-- It might be worth having the students add comments to their code, describing what the process is actually doing, to help gauge understanding.
+- It might be worth having the students add comments to their code, describing what the process is actually doing, to help gauge understanding

 ## Plenary

-- Ask students to race against each other, each choosing their favourite sorting algorithm, to see which one is fastest.
-(Note - take out the `display()` calls to speed up the algorithms, and they can sort pretty big lists.)
+- Ask students to race against each other, each choosing their favourite sorting algorithm, to see which one is fastest. **Note**: take out the `display()` calls to speed up the algorithms, so the students can sort big lists.

 ## Extension

 - The extension is to optimise quicksort by picking a median value for the pivot.
-- This is quite a tricky task, and designed for the more able.
+- This is quite a tricky task, designed for the more able.
-- One possible solution would be to do the following when the pivot is chose.
+- One possible solution would be to do the following when the pivot is chosen:

 ```python
         middle = (stop - start) // 2